aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/01 - LORIS Install/Ubuntu/README.md

 This will begin an interactive setup process that will configure files and permissions required to get LORIS up and running.

-The install script will prompt for a `root` password in order to configure certain file permissions as well as Apache.
+The install script will prompt for a the user password in order to use `sudo` permission for configuring certain file permissions as well as Apache.
 However, the script should not be run as `root` and will exit automatically if it detects that it has been executed with superuser permissions.